 With 1.3 million followers, he must be doing quite a few things right!
-He recently posted a home alone haircut (which we’d definitely go check out, if we were you), and has some cute baby content on there as well.
+His home alone haircut is definitely worth checking out, if we were you, plus he has some cute baby content on there.

 Cassie Kurtz (@CKMakeupNYC and @HerChairHisHair)

 Speaking of women barbers, here’s another great one to follow.
-Emily Dixon’s feed is a nice change of pace thanks to its inclusive, gender-neutral barbering shots.
+Emma Dixon’s feed is a nice change of pace thanks to its inclusive, gender-neutral barbering shots.
 Added bonus: cute photos of her dog.

 Barry Hairston (@thestarsbarber)

-There are so many adjectives we use to describe Barry around the office — ebullient, charming, powerful, occasionally sassy — but above all, he’s a supporter of other barbers trying to make it.
-He often helps us award #SchedulicityCares grants as one of our Circle members, and the Instagram account name isn’t happenstance.
+Barry is ebullient, charming, powerful, occasionally sassy — but above all, he’s a supporter of other barbers trying to make it.
+And… the Instagram account name isn’t happenstance.
 He does, in fact, serve as the barber to numerous stars.